kapilgurjarr/kapilgurjarr/README.md

 - 👋 Hi, I’m @kapilgurjarr
 - 👀 I’m interested in Devops
-- 🌱 I have recently completed Devops
+- 🌱 I have recently completed Some Devops Tools
+- 📫 like Ansible, Git, GitHub, Jenkins, Docker, Kubernetes, Maven
 - 💞️ I’m looking to collaborate on Devops Projects
 - 📫 How to reach me Email -kapilchawda72@gmail.com